 The Ecology core requirements are few and flexible.
 Students must meet these requirements, as well as any additional ones of their home department.

-MS students must register for the Ecology Seminar in each of two years during their program of study
+• MS students must pass the 1-credit Ecology Seminar at least two times during their program of study.

-PhD students must register for Ecology Seminar in each of three years during their program of study
+• PhD students must pass the 1-credit Ecology Seminar at least three times during their program of study.

 Students may substitute other courses from the same topical area by request of the graduate supervisory committee to the Ecology Center Director.